momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 * IPv4-only authoritative server:    An authoritative server with only IPv4 connectivity, or an authoritative server with only an A record registered so it can only be accessed by IPv4.

 # Motivation and Problem Solved
-Over the past decade, IPv6 capabilities have been widely deployed, and IPv6 traffic is growing faster than IPv4 traffic.
-An overview of IPv6 deployment status and how network operators are implementing IPv6 is provided by the document {{?I-D.ietf-v6ops-ipv6-deployment}}.
-Most IPv6 deployments as of 2023 use a dual-stack strategy {{?RFC4213}}.
-However, the deployment of IPv6-only networks is also in progress, as demonstrated by {{?I-D.draft-xie-v6ops-framework-md-ipv6only-underlay}}.
-By operating an IPv6-only network and limiting IPv4 reachability to NAT64 devices, operators can reduce IPv4 usage and concentrate on IPv6 operations, which is generally believed to lower operational costs and optimize operations compared to a dual-stack environment.

 An iterative resolver is one of the applications that require IPv4 connectivity.
 As stated in BCP91 {{!RFC3901}}, “every recursive name server SHOULD be either IPv4-only or dual stack.”